 (In the movie, white areas in the sea-ice are due to missing scatterometer

-Under the direction of Dr. Long, the MERS lab will produce a series
+Under the direction of Dr. Long, the MERS lab have produced a series

 of standard image products from SeaWinds data.
-These products are
+Some of these products are

-A specialized calibration ground station (CGS) has been developed
+A specialized calibration ground station (CGS) was developed

 to aid in the calibration of SeaWinds.
-BYU has been involved in
+BYU was involved in

-the development and analysis of the QuikScat CGS.
-Further information
+the development and analysis of the QuikSCAT CGS and operated

 is available here.

 - P.K.
 Yoho and D.G.
 Long, "Model-based ground station calibration